emvivas/streaming-service/README.md

 # streamingservice
-Program developed in C++ for simulating a modern streaming service company.
+"Streaming Service" is a program developed in C++ for simulating a modern streaming service company.